Quality reports

 • --strip-prefix keeps the file paths short and stable across machines — without it every row carries the absolute path of the current checkout.

 • --top controls how many rows appear in each hotspot table.
-20 is a good default for a PR comment; drop to 5 for a dashboard tile.
+20 is a good default for a PR comment; drop to 5 for a dashboard tile, or pass 0 to list every row.

 Limit the report to specific languages